Ayush-Kotlin-Dev/InstaU---Frontend-Android-App/README.md

 Set up the backend server using Ktor and PostgreSQL.
 Refer to the backend documentation for detailed instructions.
 Open the project in Android Studio or your preferred IDE.
 Build and run the app on an Android emulator or physical device.

-## Contributing
-We welcome contributions from the community to help improve the Social Media App.
-To contribute, please follow these guidelines:

-Fork the repository and create a new branch for your feature or bug fix.
-Make your changes and ensure they adhere to the project's coding standards.
-Submit a pull request detailing the changes you've made and any relevant information.

-## License
-This project is licensed under the MIT License.

 ## Android UI
 <table>